Three stages of writing: I'm doing it just to do it

 And then there's Option 3.
 The moment when a writer says: To whom shall we go?
 What else would I do?

 The Option 3 writer isn't as concerned with their work being good or bad, because they know they'll be right back at the laptop the next day.
-Back in the shop.
-Continuing to do the work they love to do.
+Back in the lab.
+Doing the work they love to do.
 This increases creativity.
 Gets rid of writer's block.
 The Option 3 writer rarely feels stuck.

 It's hard.
 The road that leads to Option 3 comes with some heartbreak and disappointment.
-And even when you get there, it's still hard not to keep chasing the something else.
-The something else will remain shiny and will keep inventing new ways to appear more fulfilling.
+And even when a writer reaches this point, it's still hard not to keep chasing the something else.
+The something else will remain shiny and will keep inventing new ways to appear more fulfilling than the work itself.

-It's a hard road to get there.
+It's a hard road.
 But it leads to the most fulfilling times you'll ever have as a writer.

 How to Contact Long Overdue